-At the same time, these organisations are setting associated policy targets on biodiversity and ecosystem loss to achieve No Net Loss or a Net Gain (NNL/NG).
-For example, some 100 governments have policies related to improving the application of the mitigation hierarchy, biodiversity offsets or compensation, and some make specific reference to NNL/NG of biodiversity (The Biodiversity Consultancy, 2016; ten Kate and Crowe, 2014; CDC Biodiversité, 2014)3.
+At the same time, these organisations are setting associated policy goals on biodiversity and ecosystem loss to achieve No Net Loss or a Biodiversity Net Gain (NNL/BNG), see Box 1.2.
+For example, some 100 governments have policies related to improving the application of the mitigation hierarchy, biodiversity offsets or compensation, and some make specific reference to NNL/BNG (The Biodiversity Consultancy, 2016; ten Kate and Crowe, 2014; CDC Biodiversité, 2014)3.
 Since 1 January 2012, the International Finance Corporation (IFC) and the Equator Principles Association (now 90 financial institutions)4 require clients with impacts on natural and critical habitat to demonstrate no net loss of biodiversity for natural habitat, where feasible, and a net gain of biodiversity for critical habitat.
-In 2016, the World Bank updated its own safeguard policies related to impact mitigation (including reference to NNL/NG) and IUCN - The World Conservation Union - adopted a policy on biodiversity offsets in August 2016.
-In addition, some 40 companies now have 'No Net Loss'/'Net Gain'/'Net Positive Impact' or similar commitments; and the 50 CEOs of manufacturing and retailing companies that comprise the Board of The Consumer Goods Forum have 'pledged to mobilise resources within our respective businesses to help achieve zero net deforestation by 2020'5.
+In 2016, the World Bank updated its own safeguard policies related to impact mitigation (including reference to BNG) and IUCN - The World Conservation Union - adopted a policy on biodiversity offsets in August 2016.
+In addition, some 40 companies now have 'No Net Loss'/'Net Gain'/'Net Positive Impact' or similar commitments; and the 50 CEOs of manufacturing and retailing companies that comprise the Board of The Consumer Goods Forum